 She is grateful that Sigmund Freud was born and made long-term psychotherapy accessible to everyone.

 What’s in it for you?

 Education.
-Educating yourself about your own family problems, anxiety and mental health is the best thing you can do for yourself and your current family.
-If it wasn’t for the free information I got from You Tube, Psych Central or Psychology Today (plus other resources), my mental health would have been in a terrible state.
+Educating yourself about your own family problems, anxiety and mental health is the best thing you can do for yourself and your family of choice.

-If you’re on this blog, my advice to you is to read a lot.
-Read as much as you can on the toxic family system, on narcissistic parents and siblings, on emotional abuse and ‘gaslighting’.
+If you have a narcissistic mother, father or sibling, my advice to you is to read a lot.
+Read as much as you can on the toxic family system, on narcissistic parents and how they are created, on emotional abuse and codependency.

+Other sources of information are books.
 A brilliant book that helped me a lot was ‘Toxic parents: overcoming their hurtful legacy and reclaiming your life‘ by Susan Forward.
-Other notable books are ‘Will I ever be good enough?‘ by Karyl McBride, ‘Healing the shame that binds you’ by John Bradshaw and ‘The gifts of imperfection’ by Brene Brown.
+Other notable titles are ‘Will I ever be good enough?‘ by Karyl McBride, ‘Healing the shame that binds you’ by John Bradshaw and ‘The gifts of imperfection’ by Brene Brown.

 What can you do now?

 Subscribe to my blog, read some articles that might interest you here and share them with others whom you think are in need of support.

 One last thought